thscharler/kparse/readme.md

 Addons for a nom parser.

-* Trait Code for basic error codes.
+* Trait Code for error codes.

 * ParserError for full error collection and TokenizerError for fast inner loops.

 * Tracking/Logging of the parser execution.

 * Builder style tests that can do tests from simple ok/err to deep inspection of the results.
-* With simple pluggable reporting too.
+* With pluggable reporting.

 * Extended set of postfix adapters for a parser.
 Inspired by nom_supreme but integrated with the error Code and error types of this crate.

-* SpanLines and SpanBytes to get context information around a span.
+* SourceStr and SourceBytes to get context information for a span.
-* Can also retrieve line/column information.
+  * Line/Column information
-* From a plain &str too.
+  * Context source lines.

-* All of the extras can be easily cfg'ed away for a release build.
+  * Works without LocatedSpan.

-* Usually it's just cfg(debug_assertions) vs cfg(not(debug_assertions)) to
+* By default the tracking function is only active in debug mode.
-  change the Input type from TrackSpan to plain &str.
+* In release mode all the tracking is compiled away to nothing.

 The complete code can be found as [examples/example1.rs].